alexey-alanreys/jinn-docs/docs/references/log.md

 ## <a id="log-operations"></a> Log Operations

-Functions for modifying and maintaining deal logs.
+Functions for modifying and maintaining deal log.

 ### remove()